SFML/SFML/readme.md

 This repository includes a raw input implementation for Linux and Windows ([hornta's work](https://github.com/hornta/SFML-2.1-RAWINPUT)).
 It would be nice if somebody could work out an implementation for OSX.

 # Installation
 Refer to the official installation instructions.
-Note that on Linux you need to link your project against xinput `-lXi` for now.

 # Usage
 ```c++